mercadopago/devsite-docs/guides/qr-code/qr-unattended/qr-unattended-part-b.en.md

 | `invalid`           | Secondary parameters (Station ID, Position, etc.) reference an unknown location. |
 | `timeout`           | Merchant server couldn’t communicate with any internal system (For example, vending machine) and cancelled the operation. |

-`message` is a plain text that can come with the declared type and is optional.
+A `message` is a plain text that can come with the declared type and is optional.

 ### B. Order infromation is available